Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-java-directed-jazzer.md

 ---

 *This post is part of our series on Atlantis-Java components.
-Next, we'll explore our [LibAFL-based Jazzer integration](https://team-atlanta.github.io/blog/post-crs-java-libafl-jazzer/) for enhanced mutation diversity.*
+We already explored our [LibAFL-based Jazzer integration](https://team-atlanta.github.io/blog/post-crs-java-libafl-jazzer/) for enhanced mutation diversity.
+Check back later for more.*